ethereum-attestation-service/eas-docs-site/docs/welcome.md

 ![EAS Banner](/img/eas-twitter-banner-v2.png)

 ## 👋 Introduction
 **Ethereum Attestation Service (EAS)** is the global base layer for [Attestations](/docs/learn/attestations) on the Ethereum blockchain.
-EAS is a free, open-source, decentralized, composable, permissionless, tokenless, and pulic good that enables anyone to create and register unique attestation schemas and use them to make attestations about anything.
+EAS is a free, open-source, decentralized, composable, permissionless, tokenless, and public good that enables anyone to create and register unique attestation schemas and use them to make attestations about anything.

-Whether you need to prove your identity, verify your credentials, or prove ownership of an asset, EAS makes it easy to create and verify attestations in a trustless, secure, and transparent way.
+EAS makes it easy to create and verify attestations in a trustless, secure, and transparent way.
 With EAS, developers can build applications that make use of attestations for a wide range of purposes, from identity verification to supply chain management and beyond.

 Our comprehensive developer documentation will help you get started with EAS, from setting up your environment to creating and using attestations.
 We also provide examples and tutorials to help you understand how EAS works and how you can use it in your own projects.